trueauracoral/badminton/README.md

 ## 11/15/25
 Heavy progress on the AI made it fully functional and fixed bugs.
 Still not perfect
 ## 11/16/25
-Made it so that way on shift the arrow would grow in intensity
+Made it so that way on shift the arrow would grow in intensity shows powerby changing color
+## 11/18/25
+Made it the hitbox smaller.
+Cleaned up todo list
+Changed the name on the browser fix shootspeed